GameplayJDK/simple.fx/README.md

 ## Is there anything else important?

-**Notice that it's required to start loading the layout via `new MyController()`!
-If not, the default `FXMLLoader` will be used which will result in an `javafx.fxml.LoadException` stating `Controller value already specified.`!**
+**Notice that it's required to start loading the layout via `new MyController()`!** If not, the default `FXMLLoader` will be used which will result in an `javafx.fxml.LoadException` stating `Controller value already specified.`!

-You should also make sure that in controllers that are only referenced in fxml set their view manually in their `initialize()` method using `setView(view)`.
+You should also make sure that in controllers that are only referenced in fxml you set their view manually in the `initialize()` method using `setView(view)`.
 Otherwise a NPE will be thrown when you try to access the view using `getView()`.

 **Also be aware of the fact, that due to JavaFx internal processing the `initialize()` method will be called BEFORE the constructor is completely executed!**
 The problem here is that, if you plan to set class variables in the constructor, you will only be able to access them AFTER `initialize()` has been called.
 Therefor it will be called TWICE, once before and once after the class is ready.
 You can use `isReady()` to determine whether that's the case.